 Increased focus on customer service

 The customer takes center-stage with value-based pricing.
-Most customer data used for value-based pricing is collected through customer surveys and interviews.
+Most customer data used for value-based pricing is collected through customer feedback, surveys, and interviews.
 This attention given to the consumer will also likely strengthen the relationships with your current customers.
 You’ll be more attentive to their needs and they will appreciate your diligence in helping them.
 This builds rapport that will increase retention and threaten churn.

 The downside of value-based pricing